boegel/easybuild-wiki/3rd-easybuild-hackathon.md

 ### Tuesday

- * hackathon kick-off, focus on GPGPU support and local interests
+ * hackathon kick-off, focus on EasyBuild support for accelerators and local interests

 ### Wednesday